SmartKey 24 Hour Trading Volume Reaches $1.40 Million (SKEY)

 SmartKey Coin Trading

-It is usually not possible to purchase alternative cryptocurrencies such as SmartKey directly using U.S. dollars.
-Investors seeking to acquire SmartKey should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Changelly or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase SmartKey using one of the aforementioned exchanges.
+It is usually not currently possible to purchase alternative cryptocurrencies such as SmartKey directly using U.S. dollars.
+Investors seeking to trade SmartKey should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Changelly or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase SmartKey using one of the exchanges listed above.

 Receive News & Updates for SmartKey Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for SmartKey and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.